 ***Please note, I am not a veterinarian, just a very passionate dog owner!
-The information in this blog post documents our own personal experiences, research, and the recipes that we feed our dogs under our veterinarian’s careful supervision.
-Please, consult with your vet and use your own personal judgment when considering transitioning to a 100% human grade food diet for your pup.
+The information in this blog post documents our own personal experiences, research, and the recipes that we feed our dogs under our veterinarian's careful supervision.
+Please, consult with your vet and use your own personal judgment when considering transitioning to a 100% human-grade food diet for your pup.
 This post was updated with video August 16, 2020, updated with additional recipe links 9/14/2020, updated 1/7/2021 with metric measurements, updated 1/3/2022 with recipe links for hydrating meals.***

 At the end of 2019, during our yearly vet check, we received the devastating news that our 11 year old dog's blood work showed that he was in stage 4 kidney failure!